 In September 2018 Julian Bonia received a Certificate of Special Service from the Royal School Church Music for his unstinting and selfless service to churches and their communities over many decades.

 To learn more click here: 2018-09-Julian Bonia-Royal Musical Recognition

 MUSICAL EVENTS IN ST CUTHBERT’S CHURCH.

-There have been a number of very successful and varied performances in Norham Parish Church in the last couple of years, encompassing a wide variety of tastes in music from serious to silly, classical to folk, and of course a very dramatic Dracula in September 2015!
+There have been a number of very successful and varied performances in Norham St Cuthbert’s Church over the years, encompassing a wide variety of tastes in music from serious to silly, classical to folk.

 Some upcoming events: